 Once they have privacy, Luthen asks if Mon can get him the money she's agreed to, and she replies that there's difficulty because of Empires actions.
 Luthen dismisses her worries saying "Oh, they're watching everyone."
-She responds that she's heavily surveilled including new staff at her bank and her driver.
-She also says that she wants to bring someone new onboard.
-Luthen replies that they're too vulnerable and they need money, not more people.
+She responds that she's heavily surveilled including new staff at her bank and her the world grows more tumultuous, we may find ourselves having to be harsh in the name of safety.